Bachelor of Social Work

 The progam’s aim is to educate social workers with broadly based generalist skills in working with individuals, families, communities and groups.

-The objectives of the Bachelor of Social Work program are the achievement of:
+The objectives of the undergraduate program are to prepare students to:

 The major focus of the School of Social Work is to educate students to be able to practice social work in a variety of settings.
 Some of the settings include child protection, health care, addictions and justice, to name a few.